Fuji Rock Festival: 5 Ways to Prep For and Enjoy Japan's Largest Music Fest

 On-site toilets are available for free.
 Showers and onsen are available for a small fee, but be prepared to wait in a long line unless you go early enough in the morning.
 Showers and bathhouses for day use are also available at neighboring lodges and minpaku, so take a stroll and look for signs for day-use onsen.

-Another option would be a bus from Tokyo via a tour package provided by Fuji Rock.
-See the official Fuji Rock website for more details on tour packages.
+Another option is to take a bus from Tokyo with a tour package provided by Fuji Rock.
+Visit the official Fuji Rock website for more details on tour packages.

 2. What to send, pack, and buy there